 This board is available in 5’2 to 6’6 sizes.

 About Tomo Surfboards

 The name came from the surfboard designer and surfer, Daniel ‘Tomo’ Thompson.
-Aside from being a surfboard creator, he has also been a mentor of legendary surfers.
+Aside from being a surfboard creator, he has also been a mentor to legendary surfers.

 By the age of 33, he has already been an expert and a guru in surfboard design, making his brand well-respected in Australia.
 He has been famous for his modern concepts backed by his surfing ability and mentoring.